chalmers-revere/opendlv-tutorial-kiwi/README.md

 _Getting Started:_

-Now, connect your laptop's webbrowser to the *Raspberry Pi's* IP address, port 8081: [http://192.168.8.1:8081](http://192.168.8.1:8081).
-You should still see a live stream from your Kiwi's camera visualized in your webbrowser.
+Now, connect your laptop's web browser to the *Raspberry Pi's* IP address, port 8081: [http://192.168.8.1:8081](http://192.168.8.1:8081).
+You should still see a live stream from your Kiwi's camera visualized in your web browser.
 Next, enable the `Joystick` by pushing the joystick button in order to send [opendlv.proxy.PedalPositionRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L208-L210) and [opendlv.proxy.GroundSteeringRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L216-L218) to interface with Kiwi's motor and servo.
 Now, you can click and drag with your mouse (or pan on a smartphone/tablet) to accelerate/decelerate and steer Kiwi.

 ---